azaleacolburn/witchfox/README.md

 ## Features

-- collapsing Sidebery tabs
+- collapsing vertical tabs using Sidebery
-- pop up arc-like urlbar
+- pop-up arc-like urlbar
 - option to hide the navbar for a ultra-minimal experience
 - general visual enhancements
 - custom SVG icons for some extensions